blockspacer/basecode/README.md

-This is just for keeping update
+This is just for keeping the most update version of mpd with patches.